Your ACL recovery timeline after surgery includes 5 key phases to successfully return to sports and normal activities

 How Long Does it Take for the New ACL Graft to Heal?

-- A newly inserted ACL graft can take as long as six months to regrow (however can take up to 3 years to complete 100% growth) and during that time you will have to be on restricted activity and undergo physical therapy in order to recover.
+- A newly inserted ACL graft can take as long as six months to regrow.
+During that time period, you will have to be on restricted activity and undergo physical therapy in order to recover.
 The new ACL graft will continue to strengthen for up to 3 years post-surgery.

-- Overall it is thought that an ACL reconstruction has as 82-95% long-term success rate according to a 2013 study published in the Journal of Bone and Joint Surgery.
+- Overall, it is thought that an ACL reconstruction has an 82–95% long-term success rate, according to a study published in the Journal of Bone and Joint Surgery.

-When can you return to playing sport after ACL surgery
+When can you return to playing sports after ACL surgery

 A return to sport takes place in phase 5 of your recovery.

-Per above, your ACL recovery timeline includes recommencing some sports activities after 4 months, resuming training at 6 months with a view to returning to play sport at 9 to 10 months.
+Per above, your ACL recovery timeline includes resuming some sports activities after 4 months, resuming training at 6 months, with a view to returning to playing sports at 9 to 10 months.
 You can expect improvements for another 6 to 12 months after that.

-Returning to full intensity competitive sport is a gradual build that begins with:
+Returning to full intensity Competitive sport is a process that begins with:

-- Recommencing basic sports activities after approximately 4 months and includes simple drills like hitting tennis balls or shooting basketballs
+- Resuming basic sports activities after approximately 4 months and including simple drills like hitting tennis balls or shooting basketballs

 - Resuming sport specific training and non-contact drills at approximately 6 months